nf-core/website/src/content/docs/contributing/subworkflows.md

 :::

 Time for some cleanup!
+If you choosed to not remove the old module directory with nf-core/tools:

 - Remove the corresponding tags from `tests/config/pytest_modules.yml` so that py-tests for the subworkflow will be skipped on github CI.